-Premature Preterm Rupture of Membranes or the “breaking of a woman’s waters” before 37 weeks, can in some cases be because of the negligence of a midwife or medical professional.
+Premature Preterm Rupture of Membranes or the "breaking of a woman's waters" before 37 weeks can, in some cases, be caused by the negligence of a midwife or medical professional.

-Stuck shoulders (shoulder dystocia) is an injury that can be caused during labour and steps should be taken to identify and avoid the injury during delivery.
-If a midwife or medical professional fails to correctly identify the issue then there may be a case of negligence.
+Stuck shoulders (shoulder dystocia) is an injury that can be caused during labour, and steps should be taken to identify and avoid the injury during delivery.
+If a midwife or medical professional fails to identify the issue correctly, there may be a negligence case.

-The injury occurs if the head of the baby is delivered but the shoulders are too large and impact on the pelvis of the mother.
-In these instances an injury can occur to the neck resulting in damage to the brachial plexus nerves, the symptoms for the baby can mean a paralysed arm, limp or lack of muscle control.
+The injury occurs if the head of the baby is delivered but the shoulders are too large and impact the mother's pelvis.
+In these instances, an injury can happen to the neck resulting in damage to the brachial plexus nerves.
+The symptoms for the baby can mean a paralysed arm, limp or lack of muscle control.